saepark/saepark.github.io/research.md

 **Working Papers and Work in Progress**
 * How Performance Incentives Impact Networks, Content, and Utilization of Shared Knowledge: Evidence from Digital Trace Data on Firm KMS. _Working Paper (Job Market Paper.)_

-* How Individual Regulators Contribute to Regulatory Failure: Evidence from Microdata (w/ Oliver Hahl & Sunkee Lee). _Preparing for Submission._
+* How Individual Regulators Contribute to Regulatory Failure: Evidence from Microdata (w/ Oliver Hahl & Sunkee Lee). _Under Review._

 * Are Knowledge Sharing and Learning Tradeoffs?
-Linking Performance Incentives with Digital Information Systems Usage. _Manuscript Writing in Progress._
+Linking Performance Incentives with Digital Information Systems Usage. _Working Paper._

 * What Do Scandals Do?
 Symbolic vs. Substantive Change in Regulatory Restatements in Response to Industry Shocks. (w/ Oliver Hahl). _Data Analysis._